GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 Texas Advocacy Project is an equal opportunity employer.
 We value diversity and encourage individuals from underrepresented groups to apply.

 Volunteer in style!
-Join Texas Advocacy Project in celebrating 40 years of providing services to victims of domestic violence at their annual black-tie fundraising gala in October.
+Join Texas Advocacy Project in celebrating 40+ years of providing services to victims of abuse at their annual black-tie fundraising gala.
 Volunteers for the Black & White Ball can help with everything from event set-up, selling mystery gifts, greeting guests, and tearing down!

 More than 20 different shifts available, 2-3 hours each.